Avocado trees are native to the humid, sub-tropical and tropical regions of central and northern South America. They

 Avocado trees to do not search for water, as their roots are shallow in the soil.
 The top layers of the soil can dry out quickly, and trees do not tolerate flooding, so proper irrigation is a critical part of cultivation., Continuously wet or flooded condition can result in decreased growth, decreased crop yield, nutrient deficiency, and root infection by Phytophthora fungi, and sometimes tree death.

 The frequency of irrigation depends on weather, rainfall, variety planted, type of soil, and season of the year.
 High-volume irrigation that use micro-sprinklers is the most common irrigation system in Florida because it serves as under-tree freeze protection.
 Regular irrigation is vital to fruit production and survival, specifically in California where the climate is semiarid.
 California groves are irrigated by sprinklers, micro-sprinklers, or drip systems.
 In Florida, a general rule of thumb is to irrigate one inch of water per week.

-Avocado flowers are modified shoots and flower parts (petals, stigmas, and anthers) are modified leaves.
+Avocado flowers (petals, stigmas, and anthers) are modified shoots and leaves.
 Flower buds begin to grow during late summer or fall and continue to develop through winter.
 Blossoming and fruit set occur from late winter through early summer, but most fruits that are harvested develop from flowers that were pollinated in spring.
 Avocado flowers are about 2/5 inch wide (1 cm) and occur in groups of about 4 to 10 inches.
 A mature avocado tree can yield thousands of flowers per year.
 The flower contains both female and male parts.
 Once matured, the female part opens first and the male parts open the following day.
 Due to the large number of flowers in a relatively small area, the avocado tree is prone to genetic variability.
 Domesticated honey bees (Apis mellifera) are the most economically important avocado pollinators; most growers usually keep honey bee hives in their avocado groves to increase pollination and fruit yield.
 From pollination to maturity, avocados take at least six to seven months to mature.
 Mature fruits can stay on the tree for months without ripening; avocados do not ripen until after they are picked from the tree.